Social Studies Department Chair

 I began teaching U.S.History and AP U.S. Government at Payton in 2017.
 In my second year, I'm excited to also teach a competency-based action civics course.
 I am originally from Rocky Point, North Carolina; a rural town in the southeastern portion of the state.
-I attended Davidson college in North Carolina and earned a BA in history (our claim to fame is 2-time NBA MVP Steph Curry).
+I attended Davidson College in North Carolina and earned a BA in history (our claim to fame is 2-time NBA MVP, Steph Curry).
 After graduating from Davidson, I moved to Chicago and worked for a college access Americorp Program.
-During my time serving I developed a passion for helping prepare students for college and wanted to work with more students.
-As a result, I decided to pursue a Master's Degree in Education at the University of Michigan - Ann Arbor (Go Blue!).
-After graduation, I moved back to Chicago and taught Africana Studies at a small charter school in the Auburn Gresham community prior to Payton.
-In my spare time I love to read, watch tv and movies, play video games, as well as explore Chicago's phenomenal food scene.
+As a result of my Americorp service and previous educational work, I decided to pursue a Master's Degree in Education at the University of Michigan - Ann Arbor (Go Blue!).
+Prior to teaching at Payton, I developed and taught an inquiry-driven Africana Studies course at a small charter school in the Auburn Gresham community of Chicago.
+Some of the things I love to do are learn, watch tv and movies, listen to music, and be imaginative about education and the world in general.